Hallucinated Neural Radiance Fields in the Wild: Experiments

 Quantitative results are summarized in Table \ref{tab:real_scene}.
-Optimizing NeRF on photo collections in the wild leads to particularly poor results that cannot compete with NeRF-W. In contrast, Ha-NeRF achieves competitive PSNR and SSIM compared to NeRF-W while outperforming the others on LIPIS across all datasets.
+Optimizing NeRF on photo collections in the wild leads to particularly poor results that cannot compete with NeRF-W. In contrast, Ha-NeRF achieves competitive PSNR and SSIM compared to NeRF-W while outperforming the others on LPIPS across all datasets.
 Actually, this comparison is unfair to us.
 To transfer the appearance from test images, NeRF-W needs to optimize the appearance vectors on a subset of the test images during training.
 While Ha-NeRF does not use any test images during training.
 When testing, Ha-NeRF can directly encode the image appearance by a learned encoder.
 Despite this, our method still can produce competitive results compared with NeRF-W. Moreover, NeRF-W exhibits view inconsistency.
 As the camera moves, renderings conditioned on the same appearance embedding appear to have an inconsistent appearance, which can not be reflected by current metrics.
+And we put the results into the supplemental material for the consistency comparison of NeRF-W with Ha-NeRF.

 \textbf{Appearance Hallucination.} By conditioning the color on the latent vector $\ell_{i}^{(a)}$, we can modify the lighting and appearance of a rendering without altering the underlying 3D geometry.
 In the meantime, encoding appearance with an encoder $\operatorname{E}_{\phi}$ allows our framework to perform example-guided appearance transfer.
-The appearances transferred to the output are controlled by a user-provided example image even never been seen before.

 In Fig.~\ref{fig:exp_transfer1}, we see rendered images produced by Ha-NeRF using different appearance vectors extracted from example images.
 We also show the results of NeRF-W where appearance vectors are optimized during training.
-Notice that Ha-NeRF hallucinates realistic images while NeRF-W suffers from global color shifts (such as weather, season and postprocessing filters) compared with the example images.
+Notice that Ha-NeRF hallucinates realistic images while NeRF-W suffers from global color shifts compared with the example images.
 Moreover, Fig. \ref{fig:exp_transfer2} shows that Ha-NeRF can capture the high-frequency information of appearance and hallucinate the sunshine and colored light reflection of the scene.